sergiosusa/bamboohr-timesheet-fulfiller/README.md

 That's it!

-Enter to the timesheet page in the bamboohr page and you will see two new buttons inyected:
+Enter to the timesheet page in the bamboohr website and you will see two new buttons inyected:

 <img width="289" alt="image" src="https://github.com/user-attachments/assets/d1e231b1-edc2-44c5-9c53-dd4e016a5bd0" />